tyayers/apimsync/README.md

 # Apimsync
-A tool to help synchronize API assets between different API platforms.
-The tool can either be used as a CLI, or as a web service for remote calls.
+A tool to help synchronize API management (apim) assets between different platforms.
+The tool can either be used as a CLI, or as a web service.

 ## Example usage

-These commands offramp APIs from an Azure APIM service, and then onramp them into Apigee API Hub.
+These commands can offramp APIs from an Azure APIM service, and then onramp them into Apigee API Hub.

 ```sh
 # source env variables